CSD 163 Introduction to Communication Disorders (2)

 CSD 166 Anatomy and Physiology of Speech and Hearing (4)

-Comprehensive study of the structure and function of the auditory, speech, and neurological mechanisms as they relate to the communicative process.
-Prerequisite: BIOL 130 Principles of Anatomy and Physiology (meets core requirement).
+Comprehensive study of the structure and function of the auditory, speech, and neurological mechanism as they relate to the communicative process.
+(Prerequisite: BIOL 130 Principles of Anatomy and Physiology; meets core requirement.)
+CSD majors or permission of CSD chair.

 CSD 241 American Sign Language I (3)